zoffixznet/perl6.party/post/How-to-Make-a-Perl-6-Module--Bit-Rot-Thursday.md

 %% title: How to Make a Perl 6 Module (Bit Rot Thursday)
 %% date: 2016-02-04
+%% desc: Discussion of steps involved in publishing a Perl 6 modules into the Perl 6 ecosystem.

 Happy [Bit Rot Thursday](http://blogs.perl.org/users/zoffix_znet/2016/01/bit-rot-thursday.html)!
 This week I'm taking care of fixing minor issues with packaging of my Perl 6 modules, and so, I'll talk about the general process of releasing a Perl 6 module.
 Let's dive in!